spring-attic/scripts/README.md

-Then when you visit the customers app at [http://dsyercustomers.cfapps.io/customers](http://dsyercustomers.cfapps.io/customers) you shoudl see a customer (Ollie) and a link to nearby stores.
+Then when you visit the customers app at [http://dsyercustomers.cfapps.io/customers](http://dsyercustomers.cfapps.io/customers) you should see a customer (Ollie) and a link to nearby stores.
 If the stores app did not register with eureka, or if you stop the the stores app intentionally (`cf stop ...`), then the stores link will be missing in the customers app (simple example of a circuit breaker).